stephentyers1975/notes/linux/bash/file-IO-and-commands.md

 ### another example
 `chmod o-rwx test-file` - remove all access for others
 ### another example
-`chmod u-+rwx,g+r-x,o-rwx test-file` - provide full access to owner, read access but remove execute for group and no permissions for others
+`chmod u+rwx,g+r-x,o-rwx test-file` - provide full access to owner, read access but remove execute for group and no permissions for others
 ## Modify file permissions (numeric)
 `chmod 777 test_file` - provide full access for owner, group and other
 ## another example